Health Insurance

 7. Pay your first premium to activate coverage.

-If you recently left a job, you qualify for a Special Enrollment Period (SEP) — a 60-day window to enroll outside of Open Enrollment.
+Leaving a job triggers a Special Enrollment Period (SEP), a 60-day window to enroll outside of Open Enrollment.
 Qualifying life events include losing job-based insurance, getting married, having a baby, or moving to a new coverage area.

 State Exchanges vs. HealthCare.gov

 Fourteen states and Washington D.C. run their own exchanges: California (Covered California), New York (NY State of Health), Colorado (Connect for Health Colorado), and others.
 Residents of these states must enroll through their state exchange, not HealthCare.gov.
-The plans and subsidies are equivalent — the process is nearly identical.
+The plans and subsidies are equivalent, and the process is nearly identical.

 What to Watch Out For

 Enrollment is not complete until you pay your first premium.
-Many people complete the application and assume they are covered — but insurers can cancel your policy if the first payment is not received by the due date.
+Many people finish the application and assume they are covered, but insurers can cancel your policy if the first payment is not received by the due date.
 Set a calendar reminder immediately after enrolling.

 Did You Know?

-If you are unsure which plan to pick, you can work with a free, federally certified Navigator or a licensed health insurance broker at no cost to you.
+Unsure which plan to pick?
+You can work with a free, federally certified Navigator or a licensed health insurance broker at no cost to you.
 Navigators are required by law to provide impartial advice and cannot steer you toward any particular plan.
 Find one at localhelp.healthcare.gov.

-For more detailed guidance tailored specifically to self-employed workers, our comprehensive resource on the best health insurance plans for self-employed workers in 2026 covers additional options and enrollment tips.
+For more detailed guidance tailored to self-employed workers, our resource on the best health insurance plans for self-employed workers in 2026 covers additional options and enrollment tips.

 Freelancer applying for ACA health insurance on a laptop, showing HealthCare.gov plan comparison screen